pepsimemen/Corsair-Memes/README.md

 By: Cattalol

-This Tera-Proxy QoL module allows you to:
+This Tera-Toolbox / Tera-Proxy QoL module allows you to:
 - Instantly finish ladder climbing (without a locked animation at the end), upon reaching the configured percentage (e.g. 90% up the ladder).
 - Teleport to various locations within the defending crystal room with a single command.
 - Magically capture pyres from anywhere on the map (functionally a "battleground capper").